Latipay/LatipaySDK-Android-Demo/README.md

 # LatipaySDK for Android app

-Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay payment solution, Wechat pay coming soon.
+Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay payment solution.

 ![](screenshot/home.png?a)

+### 1. For security reasons, Wechatpay needs signature for your android app.

+* Setup keystore for your project [Sign Your App](https://developer.android.com/studio/publish/app-signing)
+* Run [this apk](https://open.weixin.qq.com/zh_CN/htmledition/res/dev/download/sdk/Gen_Signature_Android.apk) in your mobile phone
+* get your app's signature with bundle id.

-### 1. Download [latipay.aar](https://github.com/Latipay/LatipaySDK-Android-Demo/raw/master/latipay/latipay.aar) module and import it into your android studio project.
+### 2. Download [latipay.aar](https://github.com/Latipay/LatipaySDK-Android-Demo/raw/master/latipay/latipay.aar) module and import it into your android studio project.

 Android Studio: New > New Module..